awsdocs/amazon-ec2-user-guide-windows/doc_source/install-WIMP.md

 You can, however, create a WIMP stack on an EC2 instance to prototype a web project in a controlled test environment\.
 For example, you can host a static website or deploy a dynamic PHP application that reads and writes information to a database\.

 ## Prerequisites<a name="wimp-prerequisites"></a>
 + Provision a Windows Server 2008 R2 or 2012 R2 base instance\.
 You must configure the base instance with a public domain name system \(DNS\) name that is reachable from the Internet\.
-For more information, see [Getting Started with Amazon EC2 Windows Instances](EC2_GetStarted.md)\.
+For more information, see [Getting started with Amazon EC2 Windows instances](EC2_GetStarted.md)\.
 + Verify that the security group for your instance has the following ports open:
   + Port 80 \(HTTP inbound and outbound\) \- Allows computers outside of the instance to connect by using HTTP\.
   + Port 443 \(HTTPS inbound and outbound\) \- Allows computers outside of the instance to connect by using HTTPS\.